jamesptanner/youtubeChatbot/notes.md

 + ~~Find active live stream for channel.~~ Done
 + If there isnt a livestream 'live' setup a timer for before it starts to get ready to register.
 + Find if we are a mod for the stream.
-+ Begin streaming messages locally for analysis
++ Begin streaming messages locally for processing.
-+ process messages according to rules
++ process messages according to rules.
 + respond to rules with related action.